 - Approximately 0.3% of households in Oxford experienced all 4 dimensions of deprivation.

-According to the 2015 Index of Multiple Deprivation, 10 of Oxford's 83 neighbourhood areas ('Super Output Areas') are among the 20% most deprived areas in England.
-These areas, which are in the Leys, Rose Hill and Barton areas of the city, experience multiple levels of deprivation – low skills, low incomes and relatively high levels of crime.
+According to the 2019 Index of Multiple Deprivation, 10 of Oxford's 83 neighbourhood areas ('Super Output Areas') are among the 20% most deprived areas in England.
+These areas, which are in the Leys, Rose Hill, Littlemore, Barton and areas of the city, experience multiple levels of deprivation – low skills, low incomes and relatively high levels of crime.

 Interactive map of the Index of Multiple Deprivation by Oliver O'Brien at UCL

-Oxfordshire Insight's interactive Index of Multiple Deprivation dashboard.
+Oxfordshire Insight's interactive Index of Multiple Deprivation dashboard 2015.